David-Else/developer-workstation-setup-script/README.md

 Enjoy the same software and desktop setup regardless of which Red Hat based distribution you choose.

-- Note in v4 the Neovim config was removed and archived at: https://github.com/David-Else/neovim-config
+- Note in v4 the Neovim config was removed and archived at: https://github.com/David-Else/neovim-config.
+[Helix](https://helix-editor.com/) is now used!

 ## Features